zzyzek/sandbox/rng/Notes.md

 With high probability, the fence will be secured in a finite number of grid extensions, so extending the grid further to take care of saboteurs will also be finite.

+---

+A coarse method is to take the maximum distance, $d _ {\text{max}}$, from the anchor to each of the candidates within the secured fence and take all points for grid cells where $d _ {\text{max}}$ would fall in.

+We know that the outer shell is at most $\lceil (k+1)/2 \rceil$ beyond the $k$ shell, so the bound is still expected (a.s.) finite.

+The `RNGv_naive` can be altered to take in an additional 'saboteur' list of points.
+The saboteur list only needs to be tested if there's a potential edge from a $q$ point in the naive list against the anchor.

+This can be further optimized if necessary:

+* if the distance from $q$ to the anchor $p$ is within the fenced grid, no saboteur points need to be consulted
+* saboteur points on opposite ends of the fence don't need to be consulted
+* maybe there's another optimization to be had by ordering saboteur points by distance from anchor and having a short circuit if the current saboteur point is beyond the $|p-q|$ radius